Stratifying Systems via a Nested Family of Torsion Pairs: Introduction

-Additionally, in the context of the structural analysis of the subcategory of filtered modules, C. Ringel's work (\cite{MR1128706}) establishes that this subcategory is functorially finite in the sense of Auslander-Smal\o (\cite{MR1097029}).
-Moreover, it is demonstrated that this subcategory contains almost split sequences, providing a deeper insight into its homological properties.
-Recently, R. Bautista, E. P\'erez, and L. Salmer\'on have advanced this line of research (\cite{MR4736629}), further exploring the structure of almost split sequences in these subcategories.
-They also proved that the category of filtered modules is either tame or wild, but not both.
-All of these results are clearly underpinned by the existence of a stratifying system.
+In the structural analysis of the subcategory of filtered modules, the existence of a stratifying system plays a central role.
+Ringel \cite{MR1128706} showed that this subcategory is functorially finite in the sense of Auslander--Smalø \cite{MR1097029} and that it admits almost split sequences.
+More recently, Bautista, P\'erez, and Salmer\'on \cite{MR4736629} furthered this line of research by describing the structure of such sequences and proving that the category of filtered modules can only have one of the following representation types: finite, tame, or wild.

-However, given a set of modules, to verify whether it forms a stratifying system, it is often sufficient to directly check whether certain morphism properties and extension conditions hold.
+Given a set of modules, to verify whether it forms a stratifying system, it is often sufficient to directly check whether certain morphism properties and extension conditions hold.
 Nevertheless, an important question is how to find a stratifying system.
-Despite significant advances, with the exception of hereditary algebras, little is known about the existence of non-trivial stratifying systems (defined by the standard modules) in arbitrary algebras \cite{Cadavid1, Cadavid2}.
-An important first step in this direction was made by O. Mendoza and H. Treffinger \cite{stratifying}, who demonstrated that it is possible to construct stratifying systems with indecomposable summands from a certain quotient of a $\tau$-rigid module \cite[Theorem 3.4]{stratifying}.
+Despite significant advances, with the exception of hereditary algebras \cite{Cadavid1, Cadavid2}, little is known about the existence of non-trivial stratifying systems (defined by the standard modules) in arbitrary algebras.
+An important first step in this direction was made by O. Mendoza and H. Treffinger \cite{stratifying}, who demonstrated that it is possible to construct new stratifying systems with {\edg indecomposable direct summand}s from a certain quotient of a $\tau$-rigid module \cite[Theorem 3.4]{stratifying}.
 However, since a basic $\tau$-rigid module $M$ has at most $\vert A \vert$ direct summands \cite[Proposition 1.3]{reiten}, the size of a stratifying system induced by $M$ is bounded by $\vert A \vert$ \cite[Theorem 3.4]{stratifying}.
-This technique is noteworthy, as it forms the foundation for an idea we introduce in this paper.
-Specifically, from these stratifying systems, we can generate what we call nested families of torsion pairs, with the stratifying system being intricately linked to this family in a special way.
+This technique forms the foundation for the central idea we introduce in this paper.
+Specifically, from these stratifying systems, we can generate what we call \textit{nested families of torsion pairs}, with the stratifying system being intricately linked to this family in a special way.